wsu handbook,Student handbook

 Term Information

-Mode: Onsite/Online/Hybrid Onsite mode usually requires face to face attendance on campus or occasionally at an off-campus location.
+Onsite mode usually requires face-to-face attendance on campus or occasionally at an off-campus location.
+I.e. undertaking clinical placements.

 Online mode means there is no on-campus attendance required, apart from end-of-session exams for some subjects, with all learning materials, activities and support available via web-based technologies.